sunainag/bank-token-issue-system/README.md

 ```
 **CounterController:**
 ```
-PUT /tokens/{tokenNumber}/cancel Cancels an active token
+POST /tokens/{tokenNumber}/cancel Cancels an active token
 ```
 ```
-PUT /tokens/{tokenNumber}/complete Marks a service token a complete, in case the token is a multi-counter token, it gets queued at the next counter
+POST /tokens/{tokenNumber}/complete Marks a service token a complete, in case the token is a multi-counter token, it gets queued at the next counter
 ```
 ```
-PUT /tokens/{tokenNumber}/comment Records a comment against the current service of the token
+POST /tokens/{tokenNumber}/comment Records a comment against the current service of the token
 ```
 ```
 GET /counters/{counterNumber} Get the details of the counter with given 'counterNumber'